lexfrl/slt/README.md

 ###Rules example

-It's complex example that show how to handle API redirect with Location header.
+It's complex real-world example that show how to handle API redirect with Location header.

 ```javascript
 import r from "superagent-bluebird-promise";